wp-plugins/my-calendar/readme.txt

 == Changelog ==

+= 1.10.9 =

+* Added option to clear cache from settings.
+* Bug fix: Error in caching where cache returned false for multi-category limited calendars.
+* Bug fix: Error in caching where cache returned false for category limited calendars using category name as delimiter.
+Thanks to [Antti Palosaari](crope@iki.fi) for reporting this bug and for testing fixes.
+* Bug fix: Error notices if user is deleted who is assigned as host of some events.
+Thanks to Florian Edelmann for reporting this bug and contributing solution.
+* Bug fix: Upcoming events in dates mode returned null for cached dates.

 = 1.10.8 =

 * Bug fix: upcoming events list breaks if 'This is a multi-day event' is checked for an event with only a single occurrence.